Evaluate & Monitor FAQ

 How to change the concurrency of the evaluation?

-MLflow uses a thread pool to run the predict function and scorers in parallel.
-Configure the number of workers by setting the MLFLOW_GENAI_EVAL_MAX_WORKERS
+MLflow uses thread pools to run the predict function and scorers in parallel.
+You can configure concurrency at two levels:

 export MLFLOW_GENAI_EVAL_MAX_WORKERS=5